EvmosGov/proposals/ECP/1/ECP-1.md

 ## The Standardized Compensation Framework

 Our goal is to scale the Evmos DAO by attracting and retaining great contributors and leaders.
-However, as the DAO is still experimenting as a relatively player in the space, the Compensation Framework is likely to be amended or even completely overhauled in the future through a governance proposal.
+However, as the DAO is still experimenting as a relatively new player in the space, the Compensation Framework is likely to be amended or even completely overhauled in the future through a governance proposal.

 **Compensation Principles**